-freephoneline uses Voice-over-IP (VoIP) technology for its phone service.
+freephoneline uses Voice Over Internet Protocol (VoIP) technology for its phone service.
 You can sign up with their service for free online.
 Their website provides you a real Canadian phone number (your choice from random phone numbers generated by their system) upon signing up.
 You can make phone calls right away using a softphone (a software program for making phone calls from your PC) or Android and iOS App on your mobile device as long as you have a data plan or a Wi-Fi connection.

 The phone calls are free as long as the cities (you are calling) are on their free calling city list.
 If you wish to use your regular telephone handsets with their service, you need to buy your own analog telephone adapter (ATA) and purchase a configuration file (VoIP Unlock Key) for your ATA.
 Once your ATA is setup with the configuration file and connected to Ethernet modem, you can hook up your regular telephone to the ATA and start making and receiving phone calls.
 Please note, freephoneline does not offer any support for a 3rd party ATA.